-Let's talk about the popular Aon plc (NYSE:AON).
-The company's shares saw a significant share price rise of over 20% in the past couple of months on the NYSE.
+Today we're going to take a look at the well-established Aon plc (NYSE:AON).
+The company's stock saw a decent share price growth in the teens level on the NYSE over the last few months.
 With many analysts covering the large-cap stock, we may expect any price-sensitive announcements have already been factored into the stock’s share price.
 But what if there is still an opportunity to buy?
 Let’s take a look at Aon’s outlook and value based on the most recent financial data to see if the opportunity still exists.

 What's the opportunity in Aon?

 Future outlook is an important aspect when you’re looking at buying a stock, especially if you are an investor looking for growth in your portfolio.
 Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company's future expectations.
-Aon’s earnings over the next few years are expected to double, indicating a very optimistic future ahead.
-This should lead to stronger cash flows, feeding into a higher share value.
+With profit expected to grow by 70% over the next couple of years, the future seems bright for Aon.
+It looks like higher cash flow is on the cards for the stock, which should feed into a higher share valuation.

 What this means for you:

 Are you a potential investor?
-If you’ve been keeping tabs on AON, now may not be the most optimal time to buy, given it is trading around its fair value.
-However, the positive outlook is encouraging for the company, which means it’s worth diving deeper into other factors such as the strength of its balance sheet, in order to take advantage of the next price drop.
+If you’ve been keeping tabs on AON for some time, now may not be the best time to enter into the stock.
+The price has surpassed its industry peers, which means it is likely that there is no more upside from mispricing.
+However, the optimistic prospect is encouraging for AON, which means it’s worth diving deeper into other factors in order to take advantage of the next price drop.